-Covid-19 coronavirus: Victoria records 216 new virus cases
+Covid 19 coronavirus: Victoria records 216 new cases, man in 90s dies

 He warned residents that if the virus isn't brought under control then "it will spell tragedy for many more Victorian families".

-Yesterday the state recorded 288 new COVID-19 cases, the highest spike since the pandemic began.
+Yesterday the state recorded 288 new Covid-19 cases, the highest spike since the pandemic began.

 Virus in 'every part' of Melbourne

-Victorian Premier Daniel Andrews has warned Melbourne residents that the virus is in "every part" of the city.
+Andrews has warned Melbourne residents the virus is in "every part" of the city.

 "We've seeing significant numbers out of the northern western suburbs, but it's in other parts of Melbourne," he said.